mrzhuzhe/riven/docs/misc.md

 5. blender tutorial
 6. cuda kernel input cannot be a struct , and what about output
 7. cgal normalize
-8. opeator rewrite and lazy computing
+8. opeator rewrite and lazy computing / cpp template guide ?
 9. LLM Megatron Oneflow lora
 10. stable diffusion
 11. physics meaning of fft